 But wait – what?
 Why LAS?

 …because it can be read by PotreeConverter.
 You can likely see where I’m headed now.
 After some wrangling to get PotreeConverter working on CentOS, I burned a bunch of RAM and CPU time to generate octree indexes of all 4ish billion bathymetry points.
-With some scaling fun and experimenting with just how much data I could throw in at once, I eventually rendered out and glued together this visualisation.
-A screenshot is below:
+With some scaling fun and experimenting with just how much data I could throw in at once, I eventually rendered out and glued together visualisation.
+A screenshot is below.
+The interactive visualisation is no longer live, I’m working on a new hosting site and a better version – and will update this post when done!

 It’s not perfect by any stretch, but you can browse the entire dataset in 3D in your (Chrome or Firefox) web browser.
 It is a Potree 1.5 viewer, and doesn’t like Safari (yet).
 Given the number of individual indexes being loaded, it also sometimes overwhelms the capacity of a browser to open connection sockets.
 Ideally I’d have a nice basemap and some more context in there as well, but as a proof-of-concept it isn’t bad!